Harvard Bioscience

 Harvard Bioscience is a global developer, manufacturer and marketer of life sciences equipment to support research and drug discovery.
 It is traded on NASDAQ under the stock symbol HBIO.

-Headquartered in Holliston, Massachusetts, United States, the company has 12 wholly owned subsidiaries.
-The brands include: Biochrom, BioDrop, BTX, CMA, Data Sciences International (DSI), Harvard Apparatus, HEKA, Hugo Sachs Elektronik, Multi Channel Systems (MCS), Panlab, and Warner Instruments.
-Its CEO is James Green.
-The company has approximately 500 employees, with 300 of those in the USA, and five principal manufacturing facilities in New Brighton, Minnesota, Holliston, Massachusetts, Reutlingen, Germany, Barcelona, Spain, and March, Germany.
+Headquartered in Holliston, Massachusetts, United States, the company's brands include: Biochrom, BTX, CMA, Data Sciences International (DSI), Harvard Apparatus, HEKA, Hugo Sachs Elektronik, KD Scientific, Multi Channel Systems (MCS), Panlab, and Warner Instruments.
+The company has approximately 355 employees, with 216 of those in the USA, and its principal manufacturing facilities are in New Brighton, Minnesota, Holliston, Massachusetts, Reutlingen, Germany, Barcelona, Spain, and March, Germany.